SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 If you need to pass a closure expression to a function as the function's final argument and the closure expression is long, it can be useful to write it as a :newTerm:`trailing closure` instead.
-A trailing closure is written after the function call's parentheses, even though it is still an argument to the function.
+You write a trailing closure after the function call's parentheses, even though the trailing closure is still an argument to the function.
 When you use the trailing closure syntax, you don't write the argument label for the first closure as part of the function call.